PyWavelets/pywt/doc/index.rst

 ==========

 :Author: Filip Wasilewski
-:Contact: filipwasilewski@gmail.com
+:Contact: filip.wasilewski@gmail.com
-:Version: 0.1.5
+:Version: 0.1.6
 :Status: alpha
 :Date: |date|
 :License: `MIT`_

-:Abstract: |pywt| is a `Python`_ module for calculating forward and inverse Discrete Wavelet Transform, Stationary Wavelet Transform and Wavelet Packets decomposition and reconstruction.
+:Abstract: |pywt| is a `Python`_ module for computing forward and inverse 1D and 2D Discrete Wavelet Transform, Stationary Wavelet Transform and Wavelet Packets decomposition and reconstruction.
   This document is a User Guide to |pywt|.